icehawk/icehawk.github.io/Contents/docs/icehawk/delegation.md

 ## Set up session handling

-The `setUpErrorHandling` method is your place to configure your application's session handling, e.g. by [registering an own session handler](http://php.net/manual/en/function.session-set-save-handler.php) or simply set up ini and cookie values.
+The `setUpSessionHandling` method is your place to configure your application's session handling, e.g. by [registering an own session handler](http://php.net/manual/en/function.session-set-save-handler.php) or simply set up ini and cookie values.